Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

-* [test](https://github.com/Bantamlak12/alx-low_level_programming/tree/master/0x09-static_libraries/test) - is a directory that contains a `main.c` file provided by ALX Africa partnership with Holberton School to test `C` task in this project.
+* [test](https://github.com/Bantamlak12/alx-low_level_programming/tree/master/0x09-static_libraries/test) - is a directory that contains a  `main.c` file provided by ALX Africa partnership with Holberton School to test a `C` task in this project.